krakenCookie/krakenCookie.github.io/_posts/2017-11-16-nightmoves.md

-What does a quintessential American heartland rock song have to do with a traditional Japanese aesthetic?
+What does a quintessential heartland rock song have to do with a traditional Japanese aesthetic?

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 American rock roll legend Bob Seger isn't Japanese.
 I'm not sure he's ever even _been_ to Japan.
 It makes it weird, then, that his music so perfectly captures a uniquely Japanese aesthetic, one infamously difficult to translate.
 What's even weirder is that he can do this in a song about how he was constantly horny as a kid.